Symmetry Classification for Alternating Excitons in Two-Dimensional Altermagnets

-Building on the recent progress in 2DAM candidates~\cite{Ma2021:NC,Jiang2025:NP,Zhang2025:NP,Xu2025:arXiv,Zhu2025:NL}, here we address these questions using a framework of the spin space group (SSG)~\cite{Brinkman1966:PRSA,Litvin1974:P,Liu2022:PRX,Chen2024:PRX,Xiao2024:PRX,Jiang2024:PRX,Yang2024:NC,Chen2025:N}, particularly suitable to study AM as well as a broader class of unconventional magnets~\cite{Shao2020:PRL,Liu2023:NL,Zhu2024:N,Liu2025:NP,Zhu2025:NC}.
-We focus on the $d$-wave 2DAM, shown in Fig.~\ref{fig:XAM1}(a), that host spin-polarized X and Y valleys.
-Unlike the K and K’ valleys in TMDs, X and Y valleys are connected by the SSG symmetry operation $\{T||C_{4z}\}$, which combines time-reversal symmetry and real-space $90^{\circ}$ rotation along the z axis [Fig.~\ref{fig:XAM1}].
+Building on the recent progress in 2DAM candidates~\cite{Ma2021:NC,Jiang2025:NP,Zhang2025:NP,Xu2025:X,Zhu2025:NL}, here we address these questions using a framework of the spin space group (SSG)~\cite{Brinkman1966:PRSA,Litvin1974:P,Liu2022:PRX,Chen2024:PRX,Xiao2024:PRX,Jiang2024:PRX,Yang2024:NC,Chen2025:N}, particularly suitable to study AM as well as a broader class of unconventional magnets~\cite{Shao2020:PRL,Liu2023:NL,Zhu2024:N,Liu2025:NP,Zhu2025:NC}.
+We focus on the $d$-wave 2DAM, shown in Fig.~\ref{fig:XAM1}(a), that host spin-polarized $X$ and $Y$ valleys.
+Unlike the $K$ and $K'$ valleys in TMDs, $X$ and $Y$ valleys are connected by the SSG symmetry operation $\{U_{2}||C_{4z}\}$, which combines spin space $180^{\circ}$ rotation perpendicular to the collinear spin order and real space $90^{\circ}$ rotation along the z axis [Fig.~\ref{fig:XAM1} (a)].
 Complementing SSG with the symmetry analysis of effective Hamiltonians and Bethe-Salpeter equation (BSE), we establish the excitonic optical selection rules for 2DAM, revealing alternating exciton wave function and $x/y$ linearly polarized light, that provide striking signatures for these magnets.
-According to the SSG representations of the conduction and valence bands in the X and Y valleys, 2DAM can be classified into two cases (C1, C2), that separately hosts bright $s$-like and $p$-like excitons.
+According to the SSG representations of the conduction and valence bands in the $X$ and $Y$ valleys, 2DAM can be classified into two cases (C1, C2), that separately hosts bright $s$-like and $p$-like excitons.

 An exciton formed with electrons and holes from the valley $\tau$ is expressed as $|\tau,S\rangle=\sum_{\bm{k}}\mathcal{A}^{S}_{\tau,\bm{k}}\hat{c}^\dagger_{\tau, \bm{k}}\hat{c}^{\,}_{\tau, \bm{k}}|GS\rangle$, where $S$ labels the excitonic state, $\bm{k}$ is the wave vector measured from $\tau=X,Y$, $\mathcal{A}^S_{\tau,\bm{k}}$ is the $\bm{k}$-space exciton envelope wave function, $\hat{c}^\dagger_{\tau,\bm{k}}$~($\hat{c}_{\tau,\bm{k}}$) is the creation~(annihilation) operator of the electron and $|GS\rangle$ is the ground state with fully occupied valence ($v$) and empty conduction ($c$) bands.
-The strength of an optical transition with polarization $\sigma$ to an exciton $|\tau,S\rangle$ is given by ${M}^{S}_{\tau,\sigma}$ as
+The strength of an optical transition with polarization $\sigma$ to an exciton $|\tau,S\rangle$ is given by $\mathcal{M}^{\sigma}_{\tau, S}$ as